Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Compatibility**
 This Mission Control software project, along with the Avionics Control hardware and Monte Carlo Simulations software projects, all contribute to the final goal of launching a hobby rocket successfully.
 Therefore, it is extremely crucial for our software to be compatible with the Avionics Control and the Monte Carlo Simulations.
 As mentioned previously, our software will communicate back and forth with the rocket components from using a hardware interface via LoRa WAN radio signal.
 Data collected from the rocket along with the weather data gathered by our Mission Control software will be analysed, displayed on the GUI and then fetched to the Simulation software using SimulationListeners inside OpenRocket.
-A good compatibility between three projects ensures the information exchange is carried out smoothly and uninterupted between the hardware and software components, determining the success of the final goal.
+A good compatibility between three projects ensures the information exchange is carried out smoothly and uninterrupted between the hardware and software components, determining the success of the final goal.

 **Maintainability**
 The software should follow a strict style guideline to ensure consistency and readability.